sasilver75/obsidian/F1 Score.md

 ![[Pasted image 20240422143530.png]]

 Why is the F1 score important?
-Datasets can often be imbalanced, with a disproportionate
+- Datasets can often be imbalanced, with a disproportionate number of instances in one class, compared to another.
+This imbalance can skew traditional evaluation metrics.
+	- If 95% of instances are in class A, you can have a 95% accuracy classifier that could naively predict class A in all cases.
+This ==accuracy paradox== highlights how traditional metrics can be misleading in the presence of class imbalance.
+	- Similarly, under class imbalance, models with high precision might simply be conservative in predicting positive instances, whereas models with high recall might over-predict minority classes.
+- In such scenarios, F1 is useful in providing a balance between precision and recall by taking their harmonic mean.
+The averaging ensures that an increase in one metric doesn't disproportionately affect the overall score without a corresponding improvement in the other.

+Note that F1 assumes equal importance of precision and recall, which may not align with your use case/business objectives.

 ----